RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

 With either of these in place `1rem` now equals `16px` and assuming I use `form-control` in Bootstrap, my input no longer auto-zooms.
 Yay!

-> If you use Bootstrap's `form-control-sm` you'll fall below the 16px/1rem minimum and you end up zooming again, so you might want to avoid `form-control-sm` for mobile applications.
+> If you use Bootstrap's `form-control-sm` you'll fall below the 16px/1rem minimum and you end up zooming again, so you might want to avoid `form-control-sm` for mobile applications or ensure that `form-control-sm` sizing sits above the 16px minimum with `form-control` somewhat larger.

 #### 16px - Not as quick to Fix
 Not knowing about the `16px` minimum size to avoid zooming requirement, I'd been running my app at `15.75px` on the `html` tag style in my `application.css`.
 Which then caused **all input fields to auto-zoom in on iOS Safari**.
+Silly me, right?
+Sometimes the fractional font-sizes sizes look a little cleaner than the rounded values.

-Once I found the root cause of the `16px` requirement, it still took a while to trace that down to the `html` root tag and `font-size`.
+Once I found the root cause of the `16px` requirement, it still took a while to trace that down to the `html` root tag and `font-size` because - it's not exactly obvious where the root size is set if you're using a framework like Bootstrap.

 And that only addressed any fields that are using `form-control` style which is the 'regular' font size box.
 Several additional input fields were using the smaller `form-control-sm` designation which falls below the `16px` boundary and so still failed even after adjusting the root font to `16px`.
 Luckily my base font-size of 15.75px was already close so bumping it to 16px didn't cause much of a difference.
 But if you used a size smaller it's quite possible that the larger base font might screw up existing layouts that now start overflowing due to the larger overall control sizes.